Upper Junior School (Grades 5-6)

 In Grade 5 students make the transition into the International Curriculum.
 Students from Grade 5 to Grade 6 follow an adaptation of the Cambridge International Curriculum (Key Stage 2/3), a renowned international curriculum that gains an academic advantage over national curriculums because of the flexibility of its syllabus.
-The open ended character of the curriculum allows us to continue to emphasize the Portuguese Language and History while at the same time implement the Cambridge International programme.
+The open-ended character of the curriculum allows us to continue to emphasise the Portuguese Language and History while, at the same time, implement the Cambridge International programme.
 We recognise that our pedagogical model is of great value.
 We therefore keep working under the same axioms which have built our school: project-based learning, one-to-one teaching and learning, and a special focus on communication and technology.
 We continue to mentor children to become innovators, responsible and happy adults with the necessary skills for the 21st Century and our globalised world.

 The main objective of implementing an international programme goes beyond the scope of its syllabus.
 We essentially want to mentor children to become curious, knowledgeable, caring, empathic and driven for success.
 We hope that our students grow wanting to create a better world, while practicing respect and comprehension for other people and cultures.

 Students are encouraged to experiment with different approaches to learning and take responsibility for their own educational progress.
-Our pedagogy helps students make challenging questions, to think critically and to develop their research capacity.
+Our pedagogical model helps students to ask challenging questions, to think critically and to develop their research capacity.

 Our teaching and learning practices can be organised under four pedagogical axioms:

-Project-based Learning: Children learn by researching the answers to their questions and finding solutions to set problems.
+Project-based Learning: Project learning involves researching themes or finding solutions to set problems.
 An inquiry-based student profile is cultivated.
 Fieldwork is often carried out.
 Projects combine various subjects’ syllabus under one umbrella theme.
 The syllabus is then taught by the students as they present their work/findings to the class.

 Communication: Great importance is placed on the presentation and communication of all student work.
 Larger projects or smaller activities such as a written text are encouraged by the teachers to be shared.
 Arrangements are made so that students share their presentations and work collaboratively with other year groups as well as with parents and the school community.